-A regular dental check-up is important for detecting any oral disease such as gum disease and decay/cavities.
+A regular dental check-up is important for detecting any oral diseases such as gum disease and decay/cavities.
 This helps to detect early disease and prevent further progression of the disease.
 At Smilepoint, our dentists usually perform a check-up while doing a clean.

 We will check your mouth for causes of concerns, such as inflamed gums (gingivitis) and dark spots on the teeth (potential cavities).
 In addition, before the cleaning begins, we will check if you have any concerns regarding your teeth or gums.

 Using a scaler, the dentist will remove the plaque and tartar around your gum line and between your teeth.
-Plaque is the bacteria that builds up in your mouth in and around your teeth and can potentially cause cavities and gum diseases.
+Plaque is the bacteria that builds up in your mouth in and around your teeth, and can potentially cause cavities and gum diseases.

 Applying a special toothpaste to a power toothbrush, we will polish the patient’s teeth, leaving them smooth and shiny.
 This process is not painful at all but may be loud due to the use of the powerful electric toothbrush.